all

 • [1] Global MEP overview – image/segment counts, MEP trajectory plot paths, and the aggregate MEP energy diagram.

-• [2] Segment-level MEP summary (UMA path) – per-segment barriers (ΔE‡), reaction energies (ΔE), and bond-change summaries.
+• [2] Segment-level MEP summary (MLIP path) – per-segment barriers (ΔE‡), reaction energies (ΔE), and bond-change summaries.

-• [3] Per-segment post-processing (TSOPT / Thermo / DFT) – per-segment TS imaginary frequency checks, IRC outputs, and UMA/thermo/DFT energy tables.
+• [3] Per-segment post-processing (TSOPT / Thermo / DFT) – per-segment TS imaginary frequency checks, IRC outputs, and MLIP/thermo/DFT energy tables.

-• [4] Energy diagrams (overview) – diagram tables for MEP/UMA/Gibbs/DFT series plus an optional cross-method summary table.
+• [4] Energy diagrams (overview) – diagram tables for MEP/MLIP/Gibbs/DFT series plus an optional cross-method summary table.

 • [5] Output directory structure – a compact tree of generated files with inline annotations.